bbauska/zombiePolitics/README.md

 against the production of civic il.literacy, violence, and mob rule.
-Indeed, democra­cy itself needs public spheres where critical education as a condition for democra­cy can be renewed, where people can meet, and democratic identities, values, and relations have the time “to grow and flourish.”12 The organized disruptions of town meetings, coupled with a growing Tea Party movement that appears to har­ bor more hate than insight, should not cancel out but renew the historical impor­ tance of public spaces.
-Such spaces are crucial for nourishing civic discourses and offering counter-movements to fight the current disappearance of democratic pub­ ”11
+Indeed, democra­cy itself needs public spheres where critical education as a condition for democra­cy can be renewed, where people can meet, and democratic identities, values, and relations have the time "to grow and flourish."12 The organized disruptions of town meetings, coupled with a growing Tea Party movement that appears to har­ bor more hate than insight, should not cancel out but renew the historical impor­ tance of public spaces.
+Such spaces are crucial for nourishing civic discourses and offering counter-movements to fight the current disappearance of democratic pub­ "11</p>

-TOWN HALL POLITICS AS ZOMBIE THEATER | 99

-Public spheres as significant spaces in which powerful states, corporations, groups, and individuals can be held directly accountable for the ethical and material effects of their decisions.
+<p>Public spheres as significant spaces in which powerful states, corporations, groups, and
+individuals can be held directly accountable for the ethical and material effects of their decisions.</p>

-The hostile town meetings we witnessed in 2009 and 2010 are symptomatic of a growing authoritarianism in the United States, mobilized through an ongoing cul­ ture of fear and a form of patriotic correctness designed to bolster a rampant nationalism and a selective popularism.
+<p>The hostile town meetings we witnessed in 2009 and 2010 are symptomatic of
+a growing authoritarianism in the United States, mobilized through an ongoing cul­ ture of fear and a form of patriotic correctness designed to bolster a rampant nationalism and a selective popularism.
 One consequence of such a move is the